nº64 / ORLIŃSKI'S RINALDO / V&A / LONDON

 Leaving this space empty would have been just as respectful and appropriate.
 A genius does not need adjectives.

-For those, who are maybe not so familiar with his work, Oscar-winning Japanese composer Ryuichi Sakamoto, who created the original scores for Bernardo Bertolucci's "The Last Emperor," “The Sheltering Sky,” “Little Buddha,” Alejandro G. Iñárritu's "The Revenant," and collaborated with musicians including David Bowie, David Sylvian, and David Byrne, has died at the age of 71.
+For those, who are maybe not so familiar with his work, Oscar-winning Japanese composer Ryuichi Sakamoto, who created the original scores for Bernardo Bertolucci's "The Last Emperor," “The Sheltering Sky,” “Little Buddha,” Alejandro G. Iñárritu's "The Revenant," and collaborated with musicians including David Bowie, David Sylvian, and David Byrne.

 He was also known as a member of the electronic, techno-pop band Yellow Magic Orchestra with Yukihiro Takahashi and Haruomi Hosono.
 They became trailblazers of the electronic music genre.
 The statement from his record label Commmons notes: “Sakamoto-san continued to create music in his home studio whenever his health would allow it.
 He lived with music until the very end."